-McMaster requires all relevant official documentation before we will deem an application file ready for admission consideration.
+We require all relevant documentation before we will deem an application file ready for admission consideration.

-Once we receive all required official documentation and process it in our office, it will take approximately 5-8 weeks to process a decision.
+Once we receive all required documentation and process it in our office, it may take approximately 4 to 6 weeks to process a decision.

-Note: Second- or third-year programs in the faculties of Science and Engineering will not make admission decisions for university or college transfer applicants until after receipt of official final (vs. interim) transcripts.
-This means that admission decisions for applicants who are currently registered at other institutions at the time of application will not be made until May or June when final transcripts become available.
+For second- or third-year programs in the faculties of Science and all programs in Engineering, we will not make admission decisions for university or college transfer applicants until after receipt of official final (vs. interim) transcripts, usually May or June.

-Spaces in all of the upper-year programs in these 2 faculties are very limited and admission will be considered on a first-come, first-served basis.
+Spaces in all the upper-year programs in these 2 faculties are limited.
+We will consider admission on a first-come, first-served basis.
 Meeting minimum application requirements will not guarantee admission.
-All decisions for applicants using the 105 application will be posted and available in the online McMaster Applicant Portal with a notification of a decision emailed directly to the email account you supplied in your application.
+We will post all decisions for applicants using the 105 application in the online McMaster Applicant Portal and will email a notification of a decision directly to the email account you supplied in your application.

-Programs listed under Application Deadlines with January and February application deadlines, and mandatory supplemental application deadlines will make the majority of their offers of admission in early May.
+For some programs listed under Application Deadlines with January and February application deadlines and mandatory supplementary application deadlines, we will make the majority of offers of admission in early May.

-Entrance awards are offered to Canadian students and permanent residents entering Level I of a first baccalaureate degree program who have completed high school within the last 2 years and have not attended another postsecondary institution.
+We offer entrance awards to international, Canadian and permanent resident (landed immigrant) students entering Level I of a first baccalaureate degree program and who have not attended a postsecondary institution.

-Awards are based on final admission averages as of June 30, 2018.
-McMaster offers many in‑course scholarships for students enrolled in programs above Level I.
+Awards are based on final admission averages.
+We offer many in‑course scholarships for students enrolled in programs above Level I.

 Note: Some eligibility restrictions apply.

-In previous years, a minimum average in the mid-80s (or equivalent standing) was required for guaranteed residence.
-This average is subject to change for 2018 admission.
+In previous years, (guaranteed) admission to residence was based on a minimum average in the low to mid-80s (or equivalent).
+This basis of admission and average is subject to change annually.

-If you have previous postsecondary experience, you are not eligible for guaranteed residence.
+If you have previous postsecondary experience, you will not be eligible for guaranteed residence.

-The Student Success Centre provides you with academic and development support, including understanding academic expectations, developing academic skills, and job search and interview skills workshops.
+The Student Success Centre provides you with academic and development support, including understanding academic expectations, developing academic skills, and workshops to help you start your career.

-The Student Wellness Centre is available for all McMaster students and includes medical and health services and personal/psychological/academic counselling.
+The Student Wellness Centre is available for all McMaster students.
+Services include medical and health services and personal/psychological/academic counselling.